Vitamin B12 Injection Service

 Call 020 3808 8466 to book, Online booking not available for this service.

 What is the Vitamin B12 Injection?: The Vitamin B12 injection is an effective way to treat a deficiency.
 There is only one type of vitamin B12 injection available in the UK, known as hydroxocobalamin.
 Vitamin B12 tablets, also known as cyanocobalamin, can be bought over the counter from pharmacies or health stores, but are not as effective as the injection.

 - Who should get the injection?: If you do not already receive the B12 injection, you must be tested for a deficiency before we can treat you.
 This is to make sure that you are suitable for the injection.

-- How can I get the Vitamin B12 test?: If you have symptoms of Vitamin B12 Deficiency you can have a test from your GP or privately have a test for Vitamin B12, Folate and Intrinsic Factor Antibodies (IFAs).
+- How can I get the Vitamin B12 test?: You can have a test from your GP and will need to bring a completed form from them (see below).
+You can also test with Superdrug Online Doctor.
 Order your test kits from Superdrug Online Doctor.
 You will need to bring the results of the test to your appointment.

 - I have already started Vitamin B12 therapy – can I get my injection here?
 Yes!
-If you contact our Customer Service Team they will be able to send you a form to have completed by your GP to confirm your diagnosis and course of treatment.
+If you contact our Customer Service Team they will be able to send you a form to have completed by your GP to confirm your diagnosis and course of treatment, either by B12 injection or by oral tablets.
 This form can be handed in at your surgery’s reception if you are unable to get an appointment with your GP.

-- How often will I need the injection?: The injection can be given every 2-6 months, depending on the cause of your low B12 levels.
-There is no need to be re-tested.
+- How often will I need the injection?: The injection can be given every 6 months if due to a dietary deficiency, or 2-3 months if the cause of your low B12 levels is pernicious anaemia.